-However, if you die while covered by this plan, Extended Health Care (excluding the Vision Care benefit), Dental Care and Accidental Death & Dismemberment coverage for your dependents will continue, without premiums, until the earlier of the following dates:
+However, if you die while covered by this plan, Accidental Death & Dismemberment coverage for your dependents will continue, without premiums, until the earlier of the following dates:

-- for Extended Health Care and Dental Care 24 months after the date of your death. - for Accidental Death & Dismemberment 6 months after the date of your death. - the date the person would no longer be considered your dependent under this plan if you were still alive. - the date the benefit provision under which the dependent is covered terminates.
+- 6 months after the date of your death. - the date the person would no longer be considered your dependent under this plan if you were still alive. - the date the benefit provision under which the dependent is covered terminates.